Monterroso/OS/doc/project2.md

 ####Question 7
-It can't get the frame
+It can't get the page